uc-cdis/fence/README.md

 ### Google Cloud Storage

-Whereas pre-signed URLs are a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account keys.
+Whereas pre-signed URL is a cloud agnostic solution, services and tools on Google Cloud Platform prefer to use service account keys.
+Because of that, fence provides support for generating temporary google service account credentials to be easily used together with google utilities.

-Fence provide various mechanisms for end-users to access data stored within Google Cloud Storage.
-They require some extra configuration and setup to function correctly.

 #### Temporary Google Credentials